OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 ### Incoming Gateway

-An Incoming Gateway is a contract that implements a protocol to validate messages sent on other chains.
+An Incoming Gateway is a contract that implements a protocol to validate messages sent on other chains and have them received at their destination.

+The gateway can operate in Active or Passive Mode.

+In both modes, the receipt and execution of a message MUST be signaled by emitting a `MessageExecuted` event.

 ```solidity
 interface IGatewayIncoming {